 Lion Tamarin Monkeys tend to live in family groups, with both parents sharing different tasks of child-rearing the yearly twins.

 The mother nurses her young every 2 to 3 hours and the father carries the infants on his back.
 Being diurnal tree-dwellers, Lion Tamarin Monkeys sleep in tree cavities at night and also seek shelter during the hottest part of the day.
 Conservation status – Least Concern.

 Genus: Saguinus – Emperor Tamarin Monkey

 The Emperor Tamarin Monkey (Saguinus imperator) lives in the southwest Amazon Basin, in east Peru, north Bolivia and in the west Brazilian states of Acre and Amazonas.
-The fur of the Emperor Tamarin is grey coloured, with yellowish speckles on its chest.
+The fur of the Emperor Tamarin is grey colored, with yellowish speckles on its chest.
 The hands and feet are black and the tail is brown.
 Outstanding is its long, white mustache, which extends to both sides beyond the shoulders.

 The Emperor Tamarin Monkey reaches a length of 24 to 26 centimetres and has a 35 centimetre long tail.
 It weighs around 300 to 400 grams.
 The Emperor Tamarin Monkey inhabits tropical rainforests, living deep in the forest and also in open tree-covered areas.
 The Emperor Tamarin Monkey is a diurnal monkey, spending most of its days in the trees.